gimlet-io/gimlet-documentation/src/pages/blog/streamlit-deployment-https-social-auth.md

 ## Try Gimlet for More Customization

+You can connect any Kubernetes cluster to Gimlet, whether you are using the big cloud providers, or one of the small ones with considerably easier learning curve.
+Watch this space for Kubernetes hosting guides as the sole reason our company exist is to bring Kubernetes closer to everyone.
+It does not have to be difficult and over complicated anymore.

-You can connect any cluster to Gimlet.
-This way you can host as many public or private apps as you'd like to.
+The upside of using Kubernetes is that you can host as many public or private apps as you'd like to.
 All of this comes without resource limitations compared to Streamlit Community Cloud's constraints.

-You can connect new clusters for free if you host Gimlet for individual and non-profit use.
-In Gimlet Cloud, you can only connect new clusters with a license.
-Find out more about it [here](https://gimlet.io/pricing).
+You can connect new clusters for free for individual and non-profit use.
+For commercial use you can only connect new clusters with a Gimlet license.
+Our revised pricing policy is yet to be published, but it will follow Basecamp's ONCE philosophy: with one reasonable price you can cover your Streamlit deployment needs.